SuperRunner Jet

-HSC Super Runner Jet is a fast ferry owned and operated by Seajets.
+SuperRunner Jet is a fast ferry owned and operated by Seajets.
 She was built in 1999 at Fincantieri, Riva Trigoso, Italy, for Sea Containers, but entered service only in 2000 for Sea Container's subsidiary Silja Line.
 In 2006 she was transferred to another Sea Containers subsidiary, SuperSeaCat.
 In 2009 she began service with Aegean Speed Lines between Piraeus, Serifos, Sifnos, Milos, Kimolos, Folegandros and Sikinos, as well as Paros and Naxos.
 In 2016, she was sold to Golden Star Ferries and renamed it Super Runner.
 In June 2021 Golden Star Ferries sold to Seajets her ships Superferry II, Superspeed, Supercat and Super Runner.
 Seajets renamed it Super Runner Jet.